alex-davidson/Streams.Interleaved/README.md

 =====================

  * Reshaping of row-wise data to column-wise, where the consumer is expecting to process all columns of a record at about the same time (original purpose, see below).
- * ReadyBoost-style caching for an application which must access many files during startup, but in a consistent pattern (may require some assembly).
+ * ReadyBoot-style caching for an application which must access many files during startup, but in a consistent pattern (may require some assembly).
  * Fast buffering (on rust) of many intermediate resultsets in a batch-processing system.
  * Basically any place where you need to buffer multiple parallel streams to a storage device which hates seeks AND your read pattern is similar to your write pattern.